kentq6/f1-app/README.md

 ## Known Issues & Limitations

+- The OpenF1 API does not offer free live data as it requires a paid account to do so.
+The website will experience downtime during times that match up with live F1 events such as practices, qualifiers, and races.
-- I am currently using the free version of OpenF1 API, which has rate limiting and does not provide live updates without purchasing a paid account (the rate limiting will be address in the future as I am focusing on completing the dashboard components as of Nov.
-2025).
+- Rate limiting is a big issue with both the API I am using and the OpenRouter chat model being used.
+This will be address in the future as I am focusing on completing the dashboard components as of Nov.
+2025.
 - The Login/Register function serves no purpose as of Nov.
 2025—it is merely there for implementation sake but I do plan to use it in the future.
 - Specific API endpoints are still in beta (i.e., Session Result, Starting Grid), so some of the components may end up breaking as the OpenF1 devs continue to work.